 - Identifying cavity buildup or other dental issues.

 This is a very short list of the many skills and competencies you can better measure the knowledge of on an exam with multimedia.
-You can find a couple of specific examples for dental and medical assessment in a recent webinar we did on the subject.

 There are still a few things you can’t quite manage with an exam—you can’t smell a patient’s breath or tell if his or her skin feels clammy—but the list of things you can use learning assessment for grows substantially once you start adding multimedia into your testing.